So Al-Albaani said, ‘… Forgive me if I have wronged you …,’ and started to cry

 ‘No,’ he replied.

 So the Shaikh pointed to one of the brothers from Syria who had accompanied him in [his call to] the Salafi da’wah, and who was, at that time, a guest of the Shaikh in Amman [Jordan], and said, ‘I have not changed.
 And this brother has accompanied me for more than twenty years in da’wah, and he knows that about me.
 Either way, may Allaah reward you with good, and as for me, then I ask you to forgive me if I have wronged you in anything.
-And I ask Allaah, the Mighty and Majestic, to forgive me if I have wronged any one from the Muslims.’
+And I ask Allaah, the Mighty and Majestic, to forgive me if I have wronged any of the Muslims.’

 Then he started crying, may Allaah have mercy on him.